cashecollins/rails-rest-api/README.md

 All other calls require a header of the following configuration `Authorization: Bearer <jwt>` or they will return a `401 Unauthorized` error.

+## Documentation
+We are using [Swagger](https://swagger.io/) for our API documentation.
+The documentation can be found at http://localhost:3000/api-docs/index.html.
+You will need to authenticate using the credentials found in `config/initializers/rswag_ui.rb` on initial view.

+This documentation should be updated regularly to reflect the latest changes in the API.
+These changes should be made in the `swagger/v1/swagger.yaml` file.

+_NOTE: This documentation can be auto-generated from the codebase and should always up to date with the latest changes.
+HOWEVER, this is not yet implemented as it requires a rebuild of testing_